FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 Forecasts can involve state-space systems with exogenous and unanticipated regime-switching in the history periods and forecast horizon.
-Anticipated temporary alternative policies can also occur in the forecast horizon.
+Anticipated temporary alternative policies can also occur in both the history and the forecast horizon.
 Historical regime switching may occur to reflect structural breaks or to allow a DSGE to handle special circumstances, such as the COVID-19 pandemic.
-Regime switches in the forecast horizon may occur because of temporary alternative policies.
+Regime switches in the forecast horizon may occur because agents expect a ZLB until some date in the future.
 In a rational expectations equilibrium, agents will behave differently if they know a forecasted policy is temporary rather than permanent.
 Using exogenous regime-switching along with a modified `gensys` solution algorithm is one way of implementing this expectation.
+See [Regime-Switching](@ref solveregswitch) for more details on the solution algorithm.

 In this section, we will go over the interface for running regime-switching forecasts and discuss some details of the implementation.